What kind of procedures do you offer?

 Infections can occur in the donor or recipient region, but this is rare and can be prevented through proper care of the hair after the operation.
 We will provide instructions on how to keep your hair clean and healthy while you heal.

 Will I have to have another procedure?

 This depends on you’re the size of the balding region as well as how full you wish for your hair to be.
 Many patients choose to have a second and even third surgery, however this is not mandatory, and you can choose what is best for you based on your results and the recommendations of our specialists.

 What if I have alopecia?
 Will FUT or FUE work for me?

 Hair transplants do not work unless there is enough healthy hair to take in a donor region to fill a recipient region.
-So, we cannot use FUT or FUE to treat alopecia, however PRP injections may prove more effective.
+So, we cannot use FUT or FUE to treat alopecia, however other non-surgical options may prove more effective.

-What is the benefit of a PRP injection?
+What is the benefit of non surgical injections?